-Leave - Professional staff employees whose assignments call for 12 months of full-time employment will receive 12 days of leave.
-Eleven-month and 10.5 month full-time employees will receive 11 days of leave.
-Professional staff employees whose assignments call for full-time employment only during the regular school term will receive ten days of leave.
-Absences of over one through four hours shall be counted as a half-day leave.
+Leave - Support staff employees receive one day of accumulated leave for each month of employment during the year.
 Unused leave will be cumulative to 90 leave days.
-Professional staff will be paid \$35 per day at the end of the school year for all days of accumulated leave beyond 90 days.
-Upon retirement from the district, the professional staff member will be paid \$35 for each of the unused cumulative days.
-A professional staff member leaving the system other than through retirement forfeits all entitlement to accumulated leave days.
+Support staff employees will be paid \$35 per day at the end of the school year for all days of accumulated leave beyond 90 days.
+Upon retirement from the district the support staff employee will be paid \$35 for each of the unused cumulative days.
+A support staff employee leaving the system other than through retirement forfeits all entitlement to accumulated leave days.

-The following leaves with pay will be provided to full-time professional staff employees.
-Regular parttime professional staff employees will receive these leaves on a pro rata basis.
+The following leaves with pay will be provided to full-time support staff employees.
+Regular parttime support staff employees will receive these leaves on a pro rata basis.